Marble vs. Granite Kitchen Countertop

 People often call these etch marks "water spots" or "glass rings" since they often occur from acidic drinks and leave rings.

-So, people mistakenly call an etch mark a "stain" and thus the reputation that marble stains easy.
+So, people mistakenly call an etch mark a "stain" and thus arises the false reputation that marble stains easy.

 Now, you may say what does it matter... stain, etch mark.

-People understand stains... but are clueless about marble etching including (unfortunately) many in the stone industry.
+People understand stains... but are clueless about marble etching.
+This includes (unfortunately) many in the stone industry.

 As noted marble staining is not much an issue and can often be made even less so by applying an impregnating sealer.